 Reconfirm every single part of your event with your vendors, speakers, guests, f&b suppliers, and your event team.
 Send out update emails, meet your vendors for another on-site walkthrough, and be sure to ask “what if” questions–lot’s of them!

-Create & Confirm Speeches, Scripts, ROS’s
+Create and Confirm Speeches, Scripts and ROS’s

-This will probably be the thing that takes the majority of your time but these have the potential to go wrong right off the bat.
+This will probably be the thing that takes the majority of your time, but these have the potential to go wrong right off the bat.

 For specific speeches, make sure you have multiple editors or PR experts review your scripts.